dhcole/s3-publish/readme.md

 ## configuration

-Set configuration as a `config.json` file saved to the project's root.
-Sample:
+Set configuration as a json file:

 ```json
 {